georgecwan/rss2reddit/README.md

 - Login to reddit and access account settings [here](https://www.reddit.com/prefs/apps/).
 - Scroll to bottom and click button to create app.
 (Click "are you a developer" if necessary.)
 - Fill out form as follows:
-    - Name: Subreddit-News by /u/GeoWa
+    - Name: RSS2Reddit by /u/GeoWa
     - App type: script
     - Redirect uri: http://localhost
 - The remaining fields are optional.